AdobeDocs/campaign-standard.en/help/channels/using/creating-and-sending-a-push-notification.md

    >
    >If you choose to send notifications to profiles, they will be compatible with multi-channel fatigue rules.
 If you're sending messages to app subscribers, the fatigue rule will be limited to the mobile application channel only.
 For more on this, refer to [Fatigue rules](../../administration/using/fatigue-rules.md#choosing-the-channel).

 1. Enter your push notification properties and select your mobile app in the **Associate a Mobile App to a delivery** field.
+Note that this is available for SDK V5 mobile application only.

    ![](assets/push_notif_properties.png)